ngwalton/wbba_tools/README.md

 ![tuti](https://github.com/ngwalton/wbba_tools/blob/master/tuti.png)

 This takes the raw eBird data and summarizes it into a single status for each block (Observed, Possible, Probable, Confirmed) making it easy to produce standard atlas block maps much like the live version available in Atlas eBird.
-Note that this particular example image was produced in ArcMap after the shapefile was output from block_evidence, but the script provide an option to print to pdf (or any other format).
+Note that this particular example image was produced in ArcMap after the shapefile was output from block_evidence, but the script provides an option to print to pdf (or any other format).

 ## 4. wbbaspchange Change Map